-Hungarian cauliflower soup, also known as karfiolleves, is a quick, easy, frugal, pantry-friendly soup that’s simple to make but complex in taste.
-It’s made with dumplings and lots of spice and is unlike any other soup you’ve experienced.
-Trust us.
+Hungarian cauliflower soup with dumplings, also known as karfiolleves, is a quick, easy, frugal, pantry-friendly soup that’s simple to make but complex in taste.
+It’s made with lotsa spice and, quite frankly, is unlike any other soup you’ve experienced.

 - 1/3 cup all-purpose flour

 - 2 tablespoons (1 oz) cold unsalted butter cut into small cubes